-An analogy can be made for our discussed example.
-Instead of defining a method on how it can be determined if a given score is lower than the minimal score of the high score table, we could define the property of a minimal score, which we could then compare our given score to.
+As mentioned above, there is another way to mitigate the problem of unreadable code.
+One of the problems of the original JML is that the description of the ensures is not as intuitive, as it solemnly uses FOL.
+Therefore instead of defining a method on how it can be determined if a given score is lower than the minimal score of the high score table, we could define the property of a minimal score, which we could then compare our given score to.
 This property of a minimal score can then be reused and clearly states what it denotes, therefore improving readability and code reusage.

-This notion of a property definition, for which there exists some value that fulfills it, is called Hilbert's $\varepsilon$ -term.
-Compared to the analogy given previously, the second example utilizes a new \some which improves the understanding of what the minScore is instead of just determining a lowest score.
+This notion of a property definition, for which there exists SOMe value that fulfills it, is called Hilbert's ε -term.
 In the following paragraphs I'll investigate this method further.

-This example introduces the keyword \some.
-Other possible keywords with a similar notion would be \all, as well as \one.
+This example introduces the keyword some.
+Other possible keywords with a similar notion would be all, as well as one.
 The naming of those keywords makes it pretty obvious what intended their behaviour is.

-\One selects the one value fulfilling the specified conditional property.
+one selects the one value fulfilling the specified conditional property.
 This means there can only be one value doing so and respectively that the handling of multiple values fulfilling the condition is the same as if there were none.
-This is a so called definite description and denoted by $\iota$ , where $\iota_x A(x)$ denotes the object x with a property A.
+This is a so called definite description and denoted by ι , where $\iota_x A(x)$ denotes the object x with a property A.

-\SOME selects some value non-deterministically, which fulfills a specified conditional property.
+some selects some value non-deterministically, which fulfills a specified conditional property.
 At this point, it isn't of any interest which value exactly is selected, it is only of importance that it does fulfill the property definition.
-This is a so called indefinite description and denoted by $\varepsilon$ , where $\varepsilon_x A(x)$ denotes some object x with a property A.
+This is a so called indefinite description and denoted by ε , where $\varepsilon_x A(x)$ denotes some object x with a property A.

-\all in turn selects all values fulfilling the specified conditional property.
+all in turn selects all values fulfilling the specified conditional property.
 This means there can be one or multiple values doing so.

-There already are theories used to solve the aforementioned scenarios, especially in the case of \some.
-The notion described by this keyword is called Hilbert's ε-operator and there are methods to check theories for consistency using this operator.
+There already are theories used to solve the aforementioned scenarios, especially in the case of some.
+The notion described by this keyword is called Hilbert's \varepsilon-operator and there are methods to check theories for consistency using this operator.